dtelad11/blueprint-elli-amir/README.md

 The frontend is built with React, and is served as static content via FastAPI.
 Users progress through the screener one question at a time, with responses submitted to the backend upon completion.

+The suggested assessments appear in the console once the last question is answered.

 ### Technical Choices

 Full disclosure, I chose this stack since I have prior experience setting it up on Heroku, saving on DevOps time.
 With that said: